CafePixel/simplethourghs/README.md

 - Share your thoughts and improvements
 - Prototype the concept in software or hardware simulation

-This idea was born out of frustration with a bug in Godot.
+This idea was born out Godot, when need adding features and must learn new langages and make another game engine.